McTier History, Family Crest & Coats of Arms

 McTier Spelling Variations

 Translation in medieval times was an undeveloped science and was often carried out without due care.
 For this reason, many early Scottish names appeared radically altered when written in English.
 The spelling variations of McTier include MacAteer, MacTear, MacTeir, MacTire, MacAtee, MacAtter, MacAttur and many more.

 Early Notables of the McTier family (pre 1700)

-Another 20 words (1 lines of text) are included under the topic Early McTier Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early McTier Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the McTier family to Ireland

 Some of the McTier family moved to Ireland, but this topic is not covered in this excerpt.